We don’t support this browser anymore.

 Our view

 Melrose is a pure-play, high-quality aerospace business.
-Its Structures division, which deals with building the body and wings of planes, took some shine off performance, growing at a more modest mid-single-digit rate.
-The ongoing restructuring programme, repricing of contracts, and new commercial agreements mean there’s room to step this up in the near-to-medium term.
+Its Structures division, which deals with building the body and wings of planes, took some shine off performance due to supply-chain issues holding back growth.
+But the ongoing restructuring programme, contract repricings, and new commercial agreements mean there’s room for improvement in the near-to-medium term.

 While the aviation sector can be volatile, we think the current outlook for long-term growth is solid.
 Melrose's exposure to military as well as commercial customers provides a welcome layer of diversification.

 Airlines are also looking to upgrade their ageing fleets after several years of Covid-related underinvestment.
-That's resulted in record order backlogs to supply components for more than 14,000 Boeing and Airbus aircraft, stretching all the way out to 2030 and beyond.
-We see the potential for high single-digit revenue growth over the next few years.
+That's resulted in record order backlogs to supply components for more than 14,000 Boeing and Airbus aircraft at the least count, stretching all the way out beyond 2030.
+That gives the group good revenue visibility and means we see the potential for high single-digit revenue growth over the next few years.

-Profitability in the Engines division continues to impress, with operating margins sitting north of 29%, with further improvements expected.
+Profitability in the Engines division continues to impress.
+Last we heard, operating margins were sitting north of 29%, with further improvements expected.
 While this sounds attractive, it relies on trimming fixed costs, improving productivity, and resolving issues with unprofitable contracts.
 By no means a straightforward set of tasks.

-There are also some issues outside of Melrose’s control.
-Production trouble at Airbus and quality issues at Boeing have dented timelines, causing Melrose to lower its 2025 guidance.
+Some issues are also outside of Melrose’s control.
+Production trouble at Airbus and quality issues at Boeing have dented timelines, and Melrose previously lowered its 2025 revenue guidance as a result.
 Supply chain issues are likely to remain a challenge for the industry, so we can’t rule out further setbacks.

 Since the demerger of Dowlais, the historic multiples are no longer reflective of Melrose's current operations.
-The new, streamlined Melrose trades at 18.4 times expected earnings, at the high end when compared to peers.
-With an improving market backdrop there may still be room for upside.
+The new, streamlined Melrose trades at 14.5 times expected earnings, at the low end when compared to peers.
+With an improving market backdrop, we see potential for upside.
 But with plenty of operational challenges for Melrose to navigate, there’s likely to be some volatility over the short term.

 Environmental, social and governance (ESG) risk